Estimated pension benefits and annual benefit statements

 Find out more about the 2015 Remedy from our Remedy Hub

-2023 Annual Benefit Statement for members who are not eligible for 2015 Remedy
+2024 Annual Benefit Statement for members who are not eligible for 2015 Remedy

-If you are not eligible for 2015 Remedy, you will receive an annual benefit statement by the end of August 2023.
+If you are not eligible for 2015 Remedy, your Annual Benefit Statement will be available online by the end of August 2024.

-2023 Annual Benefit Statement for members who are eligible for 2015 Remedy
+2024 Annual Benefit Statement for members who are eligible for 2015 Remedy

-If you are working and contributing to a pension and or have deferred your benefits you will receive a dual annual benefit statement in August 2024.
-This is a change to the ABS you are used to and will provide estimates of benefits in both the Legacy and reformed (CARE) schemes.
+If you are working and contributing to your pension or have deferred your benefits your Annual Benefit Statement combined with a Remediable Service Statement (ABS-RSS) will be available online by March 2025.
+This will provide an estimate of your benefits in both the legacy (final salary) and reformed (CARE) schemes.

-Your annual benefit statement estimates your pension benefits accrued up to the end of the most recent financial year based on your pensionable service and / or salary details as confirmed by your employer.
+Your Annual Benefit Statement estimates your pension benefits accrued up to the end of the most recent financial year based on your pensionable service and / or salary details as confirmed by your employer.

-A guide to understanding your Annual Benefit Statement
+A guide to understanding your Annual Benefit Statement (ABS)

-Your annual benefit statement estimates your pension benefits accrued up to the end of the most recent financial year based on your pensionable service and / or salary or pensionable pay details as confirmed by your employer.
+Your Annual Benefit Statement estimates your pension benefits accrued up to the end of the most recent financial year based on your pensionable service and / or salary or pensionable pay details as confirmed by your employer.

-If you're in active employment, you can register for our online service where you can access your annual benefit statement.
+If you're in active employment, you can register for our online service where you can access your Annual Benefit Statement.

 My ABS isn’t showing all of my service